Almetyevsk: Cycling capital of Russia

-Almetyevsk has created highly developed cycling infrastructure, considered the best in Russia, thanks to which the bicycle has become a full-fledged and popular type of street transport used year-round.
-Its creation began in 2016, as part of a set of measures to increase the attractiveness of the city.
-Thanks to its cycling infrastructure, Almetyevsk has received the unofficial title of the cycling capital of Russia.
+Almetyevsk has created highly developed cycling infrastructure, considered the best in Russia.
+Thanks to this improvement the bicycle has become a major form of transport for the city.
+Its development began in 2016, as part of a set of measures to increase the attractiveness of the city.
+This has lead to Almetyevsk has receiving the unofficial title of "The cycling capital of Russia".

 Industry

 Almetyevsk is an important center of Russia's oil industry.
 Since 1960, the Druzhba pipeline has started in Almetyevsk.
 Pipelines to Nizhny Novgorod, Samara, and Subkhankulovo also start in this city.
 The city houses several oil equipment plants producing pipes, pumps and other oil tools.
 OAO Tatneft (ОАО "Татнефть") has offices here and is a major operator of the Romashkino Field in the Volga-Ural oil and gas region, also called the "Second Baku."

-On 25 May 2017, Denis or Danis Nurgaliev (Данис Карлович Нургалиев; born 1 September 1956, Abdullyeno, Burayevsky Raion, Republic of Bashkortostan, USSR), who is the vice president and director of the Institute of Geology and Petroleum Technologies, led a Russian delegation from the Kazan Federal University (KFU) to Karamay and met with Zhao Wenquan, who was the secretary of the Karamay municipal committee, in which he proposed that Almetyevsk would begin a friendly relationship with Karamay.
+On 25 May 2017, Denis or Danis Nurgaliev (Данис Карлович Нургалиев; born 1 September 1956, Abdullyeno, Burayevsky Raion, Republic of Bashkortostan, USSR), who is the vice president and director of the Institute of Geology and Petroleum Technologies, led a Russian delegation from the Kazan Federal University (KFU) to Karamay in China and met with Zhao Wenquan, who was the secretary of the Karamay municipal committee, in which he proposed that Almetyevsk would begin a friendly relationship with Karamay.
 In October 2016, he had visited Karamay to begin a cooperation agreement with the Southwest Petroleum University and Xinjiang Branch Force New Technology Development Co Ltd.